CarolineVantiem/Shell-Program/README.md

-# Project 1 for CMSC421 Operating Systems
+# CMSC421 Operating Systems Project
 ### Grade 100/100

 A C program that works as a simple *nix shell.